imd1005-web-development-winter-2023/lecture-slides/pages/javascript/functions.md

 level: 2
 ---

-# We often want to repeat procedures
+# Anatomy of a function
 Functions

 * Functions consist of three items: